soltaniehha/Business-Analytics-Toolbox/01-Cloud-Computing/README.md

 sudo adduser <USERNAME>
 ```

+Alternatively, you can set a password for the existing user.
+E.g., if you are connected with mohammad@micro-auto you already have a username called `mohammad`.
+You can set your password by:

+`sudo passwd mohammad`

+**Note:** once asked for a fingerprint passphrase just hit Enter twice.
+This is not necessary.

 ## Log-in to RStudio
 1. From Cloud Shell (and not the SSH window) run the following command, where `micro-auto` is your instance's name:
 `gcloud compute ssh micro-auto --zone us-central1-a  -- -L 8080:localhost:8787`